There are numerous places to eat out, and many walks and places to visit near Ellis Howe; here are a few which our

 Places to visit

 Ruskin Museum: a small museum in Coniston, where you can find out more about the history of the village, John Ruskin, and Donald Campbell, who died on Coniston Water in 1967, whilst attempting to break his own water speed record in a jet powered boat, Bluebird K7.

 Brantwood, across the lake from Coniston, is the historic former home of John Ruskin, and has a programme of exhibitions, special events and outdoor theatre performances.

-Hill Top, Sawrey (01539 436269): Beatrix Potter’s farmhouse, built in the seventeenth century, which is run by the National Trust; there are several other National Trust properties to visit in the area including Wray Castle at Ambleside and Allan Bank at Grasmere.
+Hill Top Sawrey, built in the seventeenth century and once owned by Beatrix Potter, is owned by the National Trust; there are several other National Trust properties to visit in the area including Wray Castle at Ambleside and Allan Bank at Grasmere.

 Blackwell, one of Britain’s finest Arts and Crafts houses, which overlooks Lake Windermere.